moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

       // Define the pose of the box (relative to the frame_id) geometry_msgs::msg::Pose box_pose;
-      box_pose.orientation.w = 1.0;  //We can leave out the x, y, and z components of the quaternion since they are initialized to 0 box_pose.position.x = 0.2;
+      box_pose.orientation.w = 1.0;  // We can leave out the x, y, and z components of the quaternion since they are initialized to 0 box_pose.position.x = 0.2;
       box_pose.position.y = 0.2;
       box_pose.position.z = 0.25;